mcnulty/udi/PROTOCOL.md

 **state**

 Retrieves the state of the threads in a process.
-It is an error to send this request to a process.
+The output differs depending on whether this request was sent to the process or a single thread.

 _Inputs_